Author

 Packaging

 Packaging serves as a barrier, protecting the product from external factors such as moisture, oxygen, light, and physical damage.
+Innovations in packaging such as vacuum sealing, oxygen absorbers, or UV-blocking materials—can significantly improve shelf life by limiting exposure to deteriorating elements.
 That’s why choosing packaging materials can directly impact a product’s shelf life.

 Product Handling